OpenFAM/OpenFAM/README.md

  $ ./build_and_run.sh
  ```
    By default this script will run only CIS with RPC interface.
 To run the following combination
    a.
-Both CIS and Metadata Service with RPC interface
+All services with RPC interface
    b.
 Shared memory model

    use the following command